 Through safety leadership engagements, Marathon Oil leaders focused on strengthening our partnership with our contractors and held them accountable for performing to our high safety and operational standards.
 To increase individual accountability, in 2019 we introduced a persona non grata process that bars individuals from working on all Marathon Oil locations if they violated our safety and policy requirements.
 In addition, a weekly review of serious events by Marathon Oil HES and operations leaders led to faster integration of lessons learned.
 These factors contributed to a decline in our Total Recordable Incident Rate (TRIR) for both employees and contractors to 0.32 in 2019 compared to 0.53 in 2018.

-Marathon Oil compares our U.S. TRIR to 32 other large independent oil and natural gas companies that participate in the American Exploration & Production Council (AXPC).
-Our U.S. recordable injury rate of 0.57 for both employees and contractors in 2018 was below the AXPC average of 0.63.
+Marathon Oil compares our U.S. TRIR to other large independent oil and natural gas companies that participate in the American Exploration & Production Council (AXPC).
+Our U.S. onshore recordable injury rate of 0.24 for both employees and contractors in 2019 was well below the AXPC average of 0.47.
 While Marathon Oil voluntarily includes contractors when reporting to AXPC, some companies in AXPC do not.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

 If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2019 report.